On Hilb/Sym correspondence for K3 surfaces: Introduction

 \subsection{Crepant resolutions}

 The crepant resolution conjecture \cite{BG}, \cite{CIT}, \cite{CR}, concerns a correspondence between Gromov-Witten theory of a Gorenstein orbifold and Gromov-Witten theory of a crepant resolution of its underlying singular variety.
 For $(\mathsf{Hilb}^n(\mathbb{C}^2), \mathsf{Sym}^n(\mathbb{C}^2))$, crepant resolution conjecture is proven in full in \cite{PTs}, \cite{PTs2}.
 For $(\mathsf{Hilb}^n(Y), \mathsf{Sym}^n(Y))$ with $Y$ a toric del Pezzo surface, crepant resolution conjecture is proven for genus $0$ $3$-point invariants in \cite{Ne3}.
+For more general smooth projective surfaces $Y$, crepant resolution conjecture is proven in \cite{lq} for genus $0$ $3$-point invariants in {\em extremal} degrees, namely the sector of Gromov-Witten theory without curve classes from $Y$.

-For $(\Hilb, \Sym)$, crepant resolution conjecture is trivial because of the above vanishing.
+For $(\Hilb, \Sym)$ with $S=K3$, crepant resolution conjecture is trivial because of the above vanishing.
 For these geometries, it is natural to consider crepant resolution conjecture for {\em reduced} Gromov-Witten theory.

 Let $\mu=(\mu_1,...,\mu_k)$ be a partition of $n$ and let $\{\delta_1,...,\delta_{\text{rank}H^*(S)}\}$ be an additive basis of $H^*(S,\mathbb{Q})$.
 The collection